rexxnor/QRInventory/README.md

 # qrinventory

+> [!WARNING]
+> This repository contains code that is not tested extensively and is more of a
+> proof of concept to a storage and inventory management app coded in an
+> afternoon.

-Manging different boxes and their location in house
+Manging different boxes and their contents with tags and QR codes

 ## Getting Started